thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 We look up a reference to an element given its xpath.
-Then we use the [Select](https://selenium.googlecode.com/git/docs/api/py/webdriver_support/selenium.webdriver.support.select.html) constructor to create an instance of the WebDriver Select support class which is used to interact with select elements.
+Then we use the [Select](https://selenium.googlecode.com/git/docs/api/py/webdriver_support/selenium.webdriver.support.select.html) constructor to create an instance of the WebDriver Select support class which is used to interact with SELECT elements.

-We get references to the district and project select elements the same way:
+We get references to the district and project SELECT elements the same way:

 {% highlight python %}